 Costs of charitable activities are incurred on the charity's educational operations, including support costs and costs relating to the governance of the charity apportioned to charitable activities.

 Tangible fixed assets

-Depreciation is provided at the following annual rates in order to write off each asset over its estimated useful life.
+Depreciation is provided at the following annual rates in order to write off the cost less estimated residual value of each asset over its estimated useful life.

 Long leasehold

 - Straight line over 125 years